Nathanlikescoffee/Blog/_posts/2019-04-29-Starting-Off-On-The-Wrong-Foot.md

 * 2pm to 3pm -> Gym
 * 3pm to 330pm -> Chores
 * 330pm to 430pm -> Reading
-* 430 to 630pm -> SO time / programming
+* 430 to 630pm -> Programming
 * 630pm to 10pm -> Leisure
 * 10pm to 11pm -> Reading

 Going from 13 hours of wasted time too 3.5 hours is still a gigantic change and will be done slowly.
-Part of my effort to achieve this includes a lot of books on focus/effecieny/meeting goals.
+Part of my effort to achieve this includes a lot of books on focus/efficiency/meeting goals.
 In the coming weeks I will keep track of my actual time spent on various activities and post a weekly recap of getting to my desired schedule(weekends are still up in the air).

 A quick recap of last week.